How Fresh Are Your Eggs?

 Test the eggs freshness by breaking the egg onto a flat plate, not into a bowl.
 The yolk of a very fresh egg will have a round and compact appearance and it will sit positioned quite high up in the middle of the egg.
 The white that surrounds it will be thick and stays close to the yolk.

-• A less fresh egg will contain a flatter yolk, that may bread easily and a thinner white that spreads quite far over the plate.
+A less fresh egg will contain a flatter yolk and a thinner white that spreads quite far over the plate.

 How to store eggs?